© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman fort 600m west of Roall Hall is a scheduled monument protected by Historic England under reference 1017822.
 View the official record →

-The Roman fort situated approximately 600 metres west of Roall Hall is a scheduled ancient monument in Yorkshire, England, dating to the Roman period of occupation in Britain.
+The Roman fort 600 metres west of Roall Hall is a second-century auxiliary fort situated in North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017822.

 Roman fort 600m west of Roall Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017822.